mzaradzki/neuralnets-semantics/README.md

 * Python with Theano - DONE (but need some clean-up)
 * Python with TensorFlow - DONE (but need some clean-up)
 * Python with Keras - DONE
-* Python with PyTorch - started
+* Python with PyTorch - DONE

 The model is based on a neural network that is trained on predicting the last word in a 4-gram.